xrdiao/xrdiao.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- *2025.10* National Scholarship.
-The highest honor for a master's student.
+- *2025.10* National Scholarship (China), a competitive scholarship awarded to outstanding master's students.
 - *2023.10* SUSTech Graduate Academic Scholarship, Special Prize.
 - *2022.07* MATE ROV World Championship.
-Global runner-up in the online division and champion of the mainland China division as a core member of the Glaucus team.
+Served as a core member of the Glaucus team, achieving 2nd place globally in the online division and 1st place in the mainland China division.

 # 🤝 Academic Service
 <span class='anchor' id='academic-service'></span>